Trat

 Getting There

 Trat sits about 300 kilometers southeast of Bangkok, making it easily accessible by bus or car – the journey takes roughly 4-5 hours.
 Bangkok’s Eastern Bus Terminal runs regular services throughout the day.
-Flying isn’t really an option as Trat’s small airport only handles occasional charter flights.
-Most international visitors fly into Bangkok’s Suvarnabhumi Airport and continue overland.
+Bangkok Airways operates regular daily scheduled flights between Bangkok (Suvarnabhumi) and Trat Airport (TDX) — roughly three daily round-trips taking about one hour.
+Most international visitors fly into Bangkok and then connect onward, either by air to Trat or overland.
 Once in Trat town, songthaews (shared trucks) and ferries connect you to the various islands, with Koh Chang being the most frequent and convenient connection.

 Best Time to Visit